About the Surgery

 Most patients experience very little discomfort from the operation.
 Most individuals experience some numbness on the side of the flap that can take around 6-8 weeks to completely go away.
 The numbness always goes away.

-Most of the discomfort patients experience is related to minor irritation from the drain.
-The discomfort is typically well controlled with the 2 prescribed pain medications: Motrin and Vicodin or Norco.
-The Motrin should be taken regularly, three times a day with meals for the first few days, and the Vicodin or Norco only as needed for additional discomfort.
+The discomfort is usually well controlled with the two prescribed pain medications: Motrin/Ibuprofen and a narcotic.
+The Motrin/Ibuprofen should be taken regularly, three times a day with meals, and the narcotic pain reliever should be taken only as needed for additional discomfort.
+Please take all pain medications with food or they may cause nausea.

-Additionally, you will be prescribed an antibiotic for one week after the procedure to decrease your chance of developing a postoperative infection.
+Additionally, you will be prescribed an antibiotic for two weeks after the procedure to decrease your chance of developing a postoperative infection.

 For the first several days after surgery, there may be a fair amount of drainage (typically pinkish or reddish fluid).
-Place a thick layer of gauze pads over the drain sites and hold in place with the supplied mesh pants or tight-fitting underwear (boxer shorts won’t work).
-Please don’t use tape as it can damage your skin.
+In between the rolling procedure, place a thick layer of gauze over the drain sites and hold in place with the supplied mesh pants or tight-fitting underwear (boxer shorts won’t work, get black briefs).
+Please don’t use tape as it may damage your skin.
 The purpose of the gauze is to protect your clothing and furniture – so be careful to cover the area well for several days to avoid staining your furniture.
-Change the gauze when it becomes moist to protect your skin by keeping it dry.
+Change the gauze when it becomes moist so your skin stays dry and protected.

 After several days the amount of drainage will decrease and you will feel more secure leaving the house and possibly going to work or school.